surajregmi42/surajregmi42.github.io/_pages/cv.md

 ### The World Bank (Data Scientist, Jul.
 2018 - Aug.
 2021)

-* Created household-level poverty prediction models using deep factorization methods, achieving an **F1-score of 0.72**
+• Created household-level poverty prediction models using deep factorization methods, achieving an **F1-score of 0.72**<br>
-* Coauthored a genetic algorithm-based road optimization paper that **reduced road construction costs by 2-3 times**
+• Coauthored a genetic algorithm-based road optimization paper that **reduced road construction costs by 2-3 times**<br>
-* Developed the Python package nepali-roman for Nepali transliteration with over **31K** downloads
+• Developed the Python package nepali-roman for Nepali transliteration with over **31K** downloads<br>
-* Designed an automated system for real-time R-number calculation in Nepal using daily COVID figures
+• Designed an automated system for real-time R-number calculation in Nepal using daily COVID figures<br>
-* Developed the Python package pymobility and utilized smartphone data to quantify mobility in Southern Asia
+• Developed the Python package pymobility and utilized smartphone data to quantify mobility in Southern Asia<br>
-* Increased efficiency of the team by automating manual data operations using Python
+• Increased efficiency of the team by automating manual data operations using Python

 ### InfoDevelopers Pvt.
 Ltd. (AI Developer, Feb.
 2018 - Aug.
 2018)